argoproj/argo-cd/docs/user-guide/kustomize.md

 * `namePrefix` is a prefix appended to resources for Kustomize apps
 * `nameSuffix` is a suffix appended to resources for Kustomize apps
 * `images` is a list of Kustomize image overrides
-* `commonLabels` is a string map of an additional labels
+* `commonLabels` is a string map of additional labels
-* `commonAnnotations` is a string map of an additional annotations
+* `commonAnnotations` is a string map of additional annotations

 To use Kustomize with an overlay, point your path to the overlay.